 INFORMATION ABOUT THE 2022 ANNUAL MEETING 1

 Questions and Answers About the Proxy Materials 1

 Questions and Answers About the Annual Meeting and Voting 2

 CORPORATE GOVERNANCE 6

 Governance Policies and Practices 6

 Role of the Board and Leadership Structure 7

 Other Board Practices 8

 Board Meetings and Committees 9

 Director Independence 11

 Code of Ethics 12

 Certain Transactions 12

 PROPOSAL 1.
 ELECTION OF DIRECTORS 14

 Process for Selecting and Nominating Directors 14

 Class III Directors Nominated by the Board of Directors For Election at 2022 Annual Meeting 16

 Class I Directors Who Will Continue in Office Until the 2023 Annual Meeting 18

 Class II Directors Who Will Continue in Office Until the 2024 Annual Meeting 19

 NON-EMPLOYEE DIRECTOR COMPENSATION 21

 Overview 21

 Director Compensation Program 21

 Director Compensation Table for 2021 22

 PROPOSAL 2.
 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 23

 REPORT OF THE AUDIT COMMITTEE 25

 PROPOSAL 3.
 APPROVAL ON A NON-BINDING ADVISORY BASIS OF COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS ("SAY ON

 PAY") 26

+PROPOSAL 4 APPROVAL TO AMEND THE AMENDED AND DESTATED SEPTIMESTS OF INCORPORATION TO INCORP

 PROPOSAL 4.
-APPROVAL TO AMEND THE AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO INCREASE NUMBER OF

-AUTHORIZED SHARES OF COMMON STOCK 28
+APPROVAL TO AMEND THE AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO INCREASE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK 28

+EVECUTIVE COMPENSATION 00

 EXECUTIVE COMPENSATION 32

-Overview 32
+Overview Control in Table 32

 2021 Summary Compensation Table 36

-Narrative to 2021 Summary Compensation Table 37
+Narrative to 2021 Summary Compensation Table 37 42

-Outstanding Equity Awards at Year-End 2021 42
+Outstanding Equity Awards at Year-End 2021

 Executive Officer Agreements 44

 OWNERSHIP OF TREVENA COMMON STOCK 47

 Security Ownership of Certain Beneficial Owners, Directors and Executive Officers 47

 2023 ANNUAL MEETING AND RELATED MATTERS 48

-Notice of 2022 Annual Meeting of Stockholders and Proxy Statement